shakhaout/cifar10_classification/README.md

 **Average SSIM: 0.944**

 ### Reconstructed Image
-In test data set some of the reconstructed images of the decoder model are as follows:
+Using the test data set some of the reconstructed images of the autoencoder model are as follows:
 ![Decoded image no augmentation](https://github.com/shakhaout/cifar10_classification/blob/main/imgs/autoencoder_org_reconstd_imgs_no_aug.png)

 ## 7. AutoEncoder Pretrained CNN Classification ( Pretrained AutoEncoder of No.4)